 '''

 maximum-namespace-capacity =

 total-capacity-of-user-data-to-be-stored +

-total-capacity-of-files-to-be-updated-in-a-day x

-period-to-hold-the-past-versions

 '''

 To change the level at which namespaces are assigned from file systems to file shares, use the arcrestore command.
 Use this command to move the data of the file system linked to the HCP system at the file system level to a directory within a file system set to link to the HCP system at the share level.